zachguo/DepND/README.md

 Negation detection using dependency parsing.

 ## How to use:
+* Make sure `python 2.7` is installed on your machine.
+And the program share the the same directory as [GDep parser](http://people.ict.usc.edu/~sagae/parser/gdep/).

-Run the command `python DepND.py YOUR_TESTING_DATA_FILEPATH OUTPUT_FILEPATH`. e.g. `python DepND.py ./data/bioscope_abstracts_cleaned.txt ./data/result.txt`
+* Run the command in terminal: `python DepND.py YOUR_TESTING_DATA_FILEPATH OUTPUT_FILEPATH`.
+> e.g. `python DepND.py ./data/bioscope_abstracts_cleaned.txt ./data/result.txt`

-## Basic Procedures ##
+## Basic Workflow ##

 * Separate text input into sentences.

-* Filter all sentences not containing negation triggers.

-* For sentences containing negation triggers, parse each of them using a dependency parser.
+Filter all sentences not containing negation triggers.
+For sentences containing negation triggers, parse each of them using a dependency parser.
-> using [GDep beta2](http://people.ict.usc.edu/~sagae/parser/gdep/) created by Prof. Kenji Sagae, please see `GDep_README` for more details.
+> This task is done by `DepNeg` class, using [GDep beta2](http://people.ict.usc.edu/~sagae/parser/gdep/) created by Prof. Kenji Sagae, please see `GDep_README` for more details.
 > Note that all files in folder except `README.md`, `README.html`, and `DepND.py` are parts of `GDep beta2`.

 * Use parse tree and rules to determine the scope of negation.
+> This task is done by `DepND` class

 * Extract keywords or entities within these scopes if you like.
+> Such functionality is not implemented in DepNegEx.

 ## Rules for determining scope